It's suggested that we make friends with Chatbots because they never sleep. What else could they do for you?

 - They can be your friend and build and relationship.

-So, now you’re ready to make friends with a Chatbot, your ‘always on’ customer assistant will need to be fed and watered to achieve its potential to add value to your customers, your agents and your business.
+A Chatbot can be your ‘always on’ customer assistant but it will need to be fed and watered to achieve its potential to add value to your customers, your agents and your business.

 So, now let’s look at how to get it right…